ranfysvalle02/a-bit-judgy/README.md

 - **Company-Specific Strategies**: Each company may have unique sales processes tailored to its strategy, affecting how sales motions are executed.
 LLMs trained on general data may not account for these specifics.

 - **Contextual Nuance**: The same sales technique might be appropriate in one context but ineffective or even detrimental in another.
 Understanding the dependency between sales motion, sales process, and company strategy is essential.

-### **Technical Limitations**

-LLMs generate responses based on patterns in their training data.
-They may lack:

-- **Deep Contextual Understanding**: While LLMs can process context within the text, they may not fully grasp situational nuances that influence sales interactions, especially those unique to a company's strategy.

-- **Consistency in Interpretation**: Variations in wording or phrasing can lead to different interpretations, especially when prompts are ambiguous or lack company-specific context.

 ---